 This includes duplications, incorrect record assignment, and issues with user adoption.

-We are experts in CRM world and can help you move to a new CRM successfully.
+We are experts in the CRM world and can help you move to a new CRM successfully.
 Get in touch with us to discuss your CRM needs.